dnesteryuk/whisperer/README.md

 ### Describing VCR fixtures

 Whisperer is a tool to describe VCR fixture in a better way.

-VCR fixtures are described in `fixture builders`, body of responses in `factories` (take a look at [FactoryGirl](/thoughtbot/factory_girl)).
-Actually, it is a plain Ruby DSL.
-Example:
+VCR fixtures are described in `fixture builders`, body of responses are described in `factories` (take a look at [FactoryGirl](/thoughtbot/factory_girl)).
+Example of fixture builder:

 ```ruby
 Whisperer.define(:arya_stark) do